This post may contain affiliate links. Please see our disclosure policy.

 - Gently break the pretzel twists in half to form 20 "antlers."

-- Place the chocolate into a heat-safe glass jar and microwave the chocolate in 30-second intervals, until melted and smooth.
+- Place 16 ounces chocolate chips into a heat-safe glass jar and microwave the chocolate in 30-second intervals, until melted and smooth.

 - Working relatively quickly, dip the pretzel, about ⅔rds of the way, into the melted chocolate.
 Allow the excess chocolate to drip off, or use a spoon to help smooth the chocolate evenly over the pretzel rod and then place it onto the prepared sheet pan.